-The second skillset is those skills required to conduct and analyse the various engagement activities as part of your objective development and subsequent evaluation.
+The second skillset is those skills required to conduct and analyse the various engagement activities as part of your vision and outcomes development and subsequent evaluation.
 You may be able to access these skills in house, or may feel it is appropriate to seek an external consultant to support you.